DarrahK/Neural-Network/README.md

 ### Initiations A Network Class
 Parameters:
-* layer_s - Array or Int.
+* layer_s - tpye Array or Int.
 If an array is passed it will built a network with the desired layers in the array.
 If an Int is passed it will build a network only consisting of an input node layer.
-* act_function - Default Sigmoid.
+* act_function - Type string: Default "Sigmoid".
 If the user has a preference on the activation function it will use the given activation function for each layer of the network.
-* a - Default None.
+* a - type int: Default None.
 If the activation function requires an a value like RPeLU Or ELU you can pass the a value in initations.

  ### Examples of Initiations of a Network.

 ```
   # Initiations using an array to build a Neural network using Tanh as the activation function.